Table of Contents

 Amount<10 =>Keep lines where Amount attribute is less than 10

 As explained in the previous chapter, tables can be totally customized to your liking.
-But you probably do not want to loose all the customization work you made upon closing a tab.
-There are two ways to save this work.
+You probably do not want to lost all the customization work you made when you close a tab.
+For this reason, two ways are included to save this work.

-This option allows you saving the current tab state as the default state that will always be called when opening this page.
-For example, you may want your Dashboard to contain 4 widgets, organized to your liking.
-What's even more important is that you always want the Dashboard to look the same, you do not want to repeat the customization work every time you open it.
+This option allows you to save the current tab state as the default state that will always be called when opening this page.
+For example, you may want your Dashboard to contain 4 widgets, organized to your liking - what's even more important is that you always want the Dashboard to look the same, you do not want to repeat the customization work every time you open it.

-A faster way is to click on the disk icon that appears on the left of the tab title whenever you modified the default state in a tab.
+A faster way is to click on the disk icon that appears on the left of the tab title whenever you modify the default state in a tab.

-The way to do this is quite straightforward : select items to be updated, set the attribute value(s) that should be applied on all items, and click on .
-For all attributes where you didn't set a value, it will be left untouched on items.
+The way to do this is quite straightforward.
+First, select items to be updated, set the attribute value(s) that should be applied on all items, and click on .
+All attributes where you didn't set a value, will be left untouched on the items.